marisacasillas/PublicNotes/Grants/Derrington_grant_writing_workshop_03062019/Derrington_grant_writing_workshop_03062019-notes.md

 	* **Use a small set of ideas to create multiple projects:** different outcomes, different datasets, different collaborators (your skill contributes to different questions), different approaches to the same RQ, different combinations of sub-projects
 * What does the agency want to fund?: **check the funder's website** for their own advertised aims/criteria and also for projects they've already funded.
 * If you get 6 rejections, it's time to develop a new set of ideas
+* **Only follow great examples.** Are there 1-line answers to:
+	* What is the overall aim?
+	* What makes it important?
+	* What are the overall methods?
+	* What are the 3–4 main problems the project needs to solve?
+	* What will happen after?
+	* ... if finding and writing down those answers takes more than 10 minutes, don't follow the doc as a close example.
 * Be convincing and do your background research: **funders don't want to fund something that can't be done or something that someone else has already funded**

 ## Getting ready to write
 * Find a matching funder for your project
-	* Think about the specific form of the project that matches with the funder's aims (see #Strategy above)
+	* Think about the specific form of the project that matches with the funder's aims (see **#Strategy** above)
 * Define your three sub-projects: Break your project into three sequential or parallel sub-projects (may be easier to assemble them from smaller parts)
 	* Design the "sub-problems" after you've designed the sub-projects you care about; background explains the problems and defines success as solving the stated problems
 		* 3 is perfect; 4 is okay if necessary